Ken Patera: Early career (1972–1976)

+World Wide Wrestling Federation (1976–1978)

-Patera wrestled mainly as a heel for the World Wrestling Federation (WWF), National Wrestling Alliance (NWA), and American Wrestling Association (AWA) during the 1970s and 1980s.
+Patera made his debut for the World Wide Wrestling Federation in 1976.
 In 1977, he challenged Bruno Sammartino for the WWWF Heavyweight Championship.
 This was a huge draw around the northeastern part of the United States and at Madison Square Garden, and was one of Sammartino's last great challengers before losing the title to Superstar Billy Graham, which ended his second, shorter WWF title reign.
 When Bob Backlund later won the title, Patera also unsuccessfully challenged him.
 At the height of his career, in 1980, he simultaneously held the WWF's Intercontinental Heavyweight Championship, and the NWA Missouri Heavyweight Championship, two very prestigious titles of that era.
 He was one of the most hated heels in wrestling (winning Pro Wrestling Illustrated's Most Hated Wrestler Award in 1977), and often used his swinging full nelson to "injure" babyface opponents during matches (most notably Billy White Wolf in August 1977).
+In 1978, he feuded with WWWF Champion Bob Backlund and left the WWWF later that year.

+Mid-Atlantic Championship Wrestling (1978–1979)

 Patera returned to the Mid-Atlantic territory as a heel, defeating area legend Chief Wahoo McDaniel for the Mid-Atlantic Heavyweight Championship in April 1978.
 Patera held that title, off and on, for over a year, losing it to, and regaining it from, Tony Atlas.
 Patera then lost the title to fellow AWA alumnus Jim Brunzell, in Richmond, Virginia.

+Return to World Wrestling Federation (1979–1981)

+In fall of 1979, Patera returned to the WWWF which was now called the World Wrestling Federation (WWF).
+He won the WWF Intercontinental Championship on April 21, 1980 in New York City defeating Pat Patterson.
+Patera would become the second champion ever to hold the title.
+He dropped the title to Pedro Morales on December 8, 1980.

+Various promotions (1976–1984)

+While during his time in the WWWF/WWF, Patera worked in various territories.
+In 1976, he worked for NWA Tri-State Wrestling and won the Brass Knuckle Championship.
+During this time Patera worked in Toronto from 1977 to 1981, Central States from 1983 to 1984, Montreal from 1983 to 1984 and St. Louis from 1980 to 1984.
+He won the NWA Missouri Heavyweight Championship twice.

+In 1977, he made his debut in Japan for All Japan Pro Wrestling.
+In 1980, he made his debut for New Japan Pro Wrestling losing to Antonio Inoki.
+He did two more tours for New Japan in 1981, and 1984.